SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 ### Keyboard event handling -  Combination from Bloc framework

-Bloc come with its own keymapping framework.
+Bloc comes with its own keymapping framework.
 BlShortcutWithAction would be the equivalent of KMKeymap.

-Shortcut represents a keyboard shortcut that can be registered to any arbitrary BlElement.
+A Shortcut represents a keyboard shortcut that can be registered to any arbitrary BlElement.
-Shortcut consist of an Action that is evaluated when a Shortcut is triggered and BlKeyCombination that describes when shortcut should be triggered.
-A combination is a logical formula expression that is composed of various key combinations such as alternative, compulsory or single key.
+A Shortcut consist of an Action that is evaluated when a Shortcut is triggered and BlKeyCombination that describes when shortcut should be triggered.
+A combination is a logical formula expression composed of various key combinations such as alternative, compulsory or single key.
 See subclasses of BlKeyCombination.
 Additionally, shortcut may provide its optional textual description and name.